gravitational/teleport/rfd/0083-license-expiration-warnings.md

 When the user uses any "tctl" command the appropriate license warning will be displayed if expired.
 Similar to 'tsh status' this will be all alerts that have 'high severity' which the the expired license alerts will be included in.

-The warnings are to be displayed 90 days prior to the license expiring.

 ### Example outputs

 The license warning portion of the outputs should be coloured red and yellow respectively for the expired and unexpired warnings.